ahfitwi/EngineeringBuild/README.md

       --> Customers provide crucial pieces of feedback
 ## 5. Mass Production (MP)
+      --> Increased volume, Assembly, and Quality Finishing constitute this phase --> PVT is the “last build” — the units you are building are supposedly intended to be sold to customers, if they pass all of your test stations.
+PVT typically transitions directly into Ramp and Mass Production, or a Pilot build with no time gap.
-      --> Increased volume, Assembly, and Quality Finishing constitute this phase --> PVT flows immediately into the phase of the program called Ramp, where parallel assembly lines are being brought up to increase daily output volume.
+      --> PVT flows immediately into the phase of the program called Ramp, where parallel assembly lines are being brought up to increase daily output volume.
       --> Mass Production is a superset of Ramp and the sustaining production that follows.